speedyibbi/pokemon-battle-forge-frontend/README.md

 4. Build for production: `npm run build`

-Ensure that the Pokémon Battle Forge API is running and accessible for the frontend to work properly.
-You can find instructions for setting up the API [here](https://github.com/speedyibbi/pokemon-battle-forge-api).
+Ensure that the Pokémon Battle Forge API is linked in your env file and accessible for the frontend to work properly.
+You can find instructions for setting up the API [here](https://github.com/speedyibbi/pokemon-battle-forge-api) if you want to run it locally.

 > A Docker file is also provided for containerization.